aeternity/protocol/oracles/oracle_transactions.md

     - The oracle answers and receive the fee
     - The TTL expire and the sender gets a refund
   - Query TTL
-  - Response TTL
+  - Response TTL?
   - The transaction fee

+The transaction creates an oracle interaction object in the oracle state tree.
+The id of this object is constructed from the query transaction as the hash of {sender_address, nonce, oracle_address}

 Questions/Comments/Later:
-- The Transaction ID is the hash of {sender_address, nonce, oracle_address}
 - Should the query format be checked by the miner?
 - The size of this TX is variable (the Query), so fee/gas will vary - also the sender will pay for storing the query, thus the TTL will also affect the transaction fee.
 - The query fee should cover the possibly variable size (response format) of the response.
-- The response TTL is how long the response will live in the state tree.
 - What is a sensible default?
-- Should the response TTL be refunded if there is no response?

 ```
 { sender_address  :: public_key()